thoughtbot/maybe_haskell/book/haskell-basics/functions.md

    [precedence][] relative to other operators.
 This tells Haskell how to group expressions like `2 + 3 * 5 / 10`.
-3. We can surround an operator and *either* of its arguments in parentheses to get a new function that excepts whichever argument we left off.
+3. We can surround an operator and *either* of its arguments in parentheses to get a new function that accepts whichever argument we left off.
 Expressions like `(+ 2)` and `(10 /)` are examples.
 The former adds `2` to something and the latter divides `10` by something.
 Expressions like these are called *sections*.